VinayIsHere/VinayIsHere/README.md

 Here are some ideas to get you started:
 -->
-- Currently working in Mistral Solutions as a Software Design Engineer.
+- Currently working as a Software Design Engineer in Mistral Solutions.
 - My Core Skills: C/C++,Python, Qt.
 - other skills: Data Structures, DBMS, HTML, JAVASCRIPT, CSS.
 - My Highest Qualification: Diploma in Computer Engineering and currently Pursuing BCA.